BroadbandForum/data-model-template/specification/index.md

 list, the maximum number of items and the individual item lengths can help to determine the maximum string length.

+## Access Types

+In the data model objects, tables, and parameters can have different levels of access, namely read-only, write-once-read-only and read-write.

+### Single-Instance Objects

+These are read-only because they represent fixed entities where you can't add or delete instances.
+E.g. Stats object.

+### Multi-Instance Objects or Tables

+These can be either read-only or read-write depending on their use case.
+For reporting purposes, where data should remain static, it's best to keep them read-only.

+For example, a session table representing who is currently accessing the server and from where.
+This information is managed by the service itself.
+No other service or remote Controller should be able to add instances to or delete them from the table.
+Therefore it is better to restrict it to read-only.

+For configurations where updates are necessary, they should be set as read-write.

+For example, a table storing user configuration.
+An admin may need to be able to add or delete users (table-instances).
+So this object should be read-write.

+### Parameters

+Like objects and tables, parameters can also be set as read-only or read-write based on their intended use.
+For reporting, parameters are often set as read-only.

+For example, a parameter defining the number of received packets.
+This should be read-only.

+On the other hand, for configurations where services or remote Controllers need to modify settings or parameters should be set as read-write.

+For example, a parameter defining the ports that should be closed.
+An administrator might need to adjust this value; it's read-write.

 ## Vendor-Specific Elements

 A vendor MAY extend the standardized data model with vendor-specific